mikolajkalwa/employmentain/personal-data-service/README.md

 ## Environment Variables

-To run this project, you will need to the following environment variables:
+To run this project, you will need the following environment variables:

 `PORT` - Port on which API should be run